ChanhLuong/Test_Automation_Recruitment_Test/README.md

 Do the selected scenarios provide confidence in the application?

 **Communication**

 Are the README instructions clear and easy to follow?

 **Automation Practice**

 Selectors, waits, reporting, structure and reliability.

+### 👋Thanks for your time, we look forward to hearing from you!